davekempsell/gilded-rose-tech-test/README.md

 Legacy code was downloaded from (https://github.com/emilybache/GildedRose-Refactoring-Kata) (translated by Emily Bache).

-"Refactor the code in such a way that adding the new "conjured" functionality is easy."
+"Refactor the code in such a way that adding the new "conjured" functionality is easy.

 ## Getting started